electron/governance/wg-docs-tooling/README.md

-# Documentation and Tooling WG
+# Documentation and Tools WG

 Oversees externally-focused tooling (e.g. Fiddle, Forge), and Electron documentation across the website and `electron/*` repositories.